Sea Salt by Sherwin Williams is a popular blue, green and gray color that works beautiful with white and other trending home design colors.

 Plus, this is a great example of the different shades Sea Salt can give off in different lighting.
 In my kitchen, the color looks blue-gray as you can see below.

 However, in my eat-in kitchen, the Sea Salt looks decidedly more green on the wall on the right and a light gray color on the left.
-Fascinating stuff, right?
+It just depends on the time of day.

 I love how Sea Salt turned out in the kitchen M Is For Mama put together.
 It adds the perfect shade of neutral blue-green to her space.
 The cabinets, by the way, are Sherwin Williams Dover Gray – they look fantastic together!